msabramo/kallithea/docs/installation_win.rst

 Navigate to: http://www.virtualenv.org/en/latest/index.html#installation
 Right click on "virtualenv.py" file and choose "Save link as...".
-Download to C:\\RhodeCode (or whatever you want)
+Download to C:\\Kallithea (or whatever you want)
 (the file is located at
 https://raw.github.com/pypa/virtualenv/master/virtualenv.py)

-Create a virtual Python environment in C:\\RhodeCode\\Env (or similar).
+Create a virtual Python environment in C:\\Kallithea\\Env (or similar).
 To do so, open a CMD (Python Path should be included in Step3), navigate where you downloaded "virtualenv.py", and write::

- python virtualenv.py C:\RhodeCode\Env
+ python virtualenv.py C:\Kallithea\Env

 (--no-site-packages is now the default behaviour of virtualenv, no need to include it)

-Step7 - Install RhodeCode
+Step7 - Install Kallithea
 -------------------------

-Finally, install RhodeCode
+Finally, install Kallithea

 Close previously opened command prompt/s, and open a Visual Studio 2008 Command Prompt (**IMPORTANT!!**).
 To do so, go to Start Menu, and then open